nathannemali-cmd/VirulaNemaliFinalProject/README.md

 **Authors:** Nathan Nemali & Daniel Virula

+## Resources
+- GeeksforGeeks for yfinance
+- Algo Trading 101 for yfinance
+- Data camp for Pandas web.reader

 ---

 ## Overview

-This project analyzes how inflation and interest rate volatility impact major sectors of the S&P 500, including Technology, Energy, Financials, and Utilities.
+This project analyzes how inflation and interest rate volatility impact major sectors of the S&P 500

 Using macroeconomic data from FRED and market data from Yahoo Finance, we combined statistical modeling and financial analysis techniques to identify which sectors are most sensitive to inflationary conditions and how major economic events influence sector growth over time.